Digital signature – FAQ.

 Everything you need to know about eSignatures at a glance.

 The requirements of our modern society, eBusiness, eCommerce and eGovernment demand secure and legally compliant ways of exchanging electronic data and information.

 It is therefore necessary to verify the identity of the communication partner.
-For this reason, the eSignature was developed.
-It should represent an unfalsifiable, verifiable and traceable digital signature.
+For this reason, the electronic signature (eSignature) was developed.

 Completeness and unchangeability of data